7 things to do before launching your Joomla website

 Are you sure your website is mobile friendly?

-Double checking your website to make sure that it’s mobile friendly is not too paranoid, isn’t it?
-Here’s a few things need to be reviewed:
+Double-checking your website to make sure that it’s mobile-friendly is not too paranoid, isn’t it?
+Here are a few things need to be reviewed:

 - Does your website respond to screen size changes without fail?